-This is a recurring column I’m calling “7 Things I’ve Learned So Far,” where writers at any stage of their career can talk about seven things they’ve learned along their writing journey that they wish they knew at the beginning.
-This installment is from YA writer Mike Mullin.
+This is a recurring column I’m calling “7 Things I’ve Learned So Far,” where writers (this installment written by Mike Mullin, author of ASHFALL and its sequels) at any stage of their career can talk about writing advice and instruction as well as how they possibly got their book agent — by sharing seven things they’ve learned along their writing journey that they wish they knew at the beginning.

 GIVEAWAY: Mike is excited to give away a free copy of his novel to a random commenter.
 Comment within 2 weeks; winners must live in Canada/US to receive the book by mail.
 You can win a blog contest even if you’ve won before.
 (UPDATE: LovesKangol won.)